jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2e.md

-+++
+---
+title: "Cash Accounts and Discounted Bills of Exchange"
+heading: "Chapter 2e of Book 2"
+date: 2020-01-24
+image: "/covers/wn.jpg"
-title=  "Cash Accounts and Discounted Bills of Exchange" description=  "Cash Accounts and Discounted Bills of Exchange adds to the circulation of value" date=  2020-01-24 image=  "/covers/wn.jpg" heading=  "Book 2, Chapter 1a" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2d" linkbtext=  "Chapter 2d" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2f" linkftext=  "Chapter 2f" icon=  "/icons/smith.png"
+description: "Cash Accounts and Discounted Bills of Exchange adds to the circulation of value"
-+++
+icon: "/icons/smith.png"
+---

 ## Cash Accounts